 Plantar fasciitis is one of the most common causes of heel pain today.
 Runners and those who work on their feet are most often affected, but it can cause heel pain in a wide range of people for a number of reasons.
 If you are feeling the pain of plantar fasciitis, you should consult with a doctor.
-They are likely to prescribe stretching, over-the-counter medicines, or insoles designed for plantar fasciitis sufferers.
+They are likely to prescribe stretching, over-the-counter medicines, or orthotics for plantar fasciitis sufferers.
 Here’s what you need to know if you suspect you have plantar fasciitis.

 WHAT IS PLANTAR FASCIITIS?